sbalmt/xcheme/documents/operators.md

 #### Control option

-The control option (`opt`) operator is a unary operator used when you want to make an expression to be not required for the current expression evaluation.
+The control option (`opt`) operator is a unary operator used when we want to make an expression to be not required during the current expression evaluation.

 Syntax: